peter88213/nv_writer/docs/help/options.md

 ---

-## Coloring mode
+## Color sets

-You can select a color set by clicking on the button below the preview.
+You can select a color set (theme) by clicking on the button below the preview.

 ---